keymapperorg/KeyMapper/README.md

 # KeyMapper
 An Android app that maps any key event combination to a custom action.
-Choice, freedom and customisable.